jonindevops/capstone/README.md

 due to the legacy software process.
 The company wants to adopt the DevOps practices to gain true business value through faster feature releases, service and code quality, and cost optimization.
-The objective of this CI/CD Pipeline is to implement iterative deployments, continous innoovation, and automated testing throughout the lifecycle of Development ad Operations.
+The objective of this CI/CD Pipeline is to implement iterative deployments, continuous innovation, and automated testing throughout the lifecycle of Development and Operations.

 Learn more: (http://34.152.53.235).